marijnh/Eloquent-JavaScript/06_object.md

 {{index "Object.prototype", "toString method"}}

-Here, the object's property names are the people's names, and the property values are their ages.
+Here, the object's property names are the people's names and the property values are their ages.
 But we certainly didn't list anybody named toString in our map.
 Yet, because plain objects derive from `Object.prototype`, it looks like the property is there.

 {{index "Object.create function", prototype}}

 As such, using plain objects as maps is dangerous.
 There are several possible ways to avoid this problem.
-First, it is possible to create objects with _no_ prototype.
+First, you can create objects with _no_ prototype.
 If you pass `null` to `Object.create`, the resulting object will not derive from `Object.prototype` and can safely be used as a map.

 ```
 console.log("toString" in Object.create(null));